YoruAlptraum/dotfiles/README.md

 # Getting started

-clone this repo on home `~` and use `sudo nixos-rebuild switch --flake ~/dotfiles/.nixos/#nix` to build the system for the first time, after the first build you can use the alias `nixos-build` instead
+Clone this repo on home `~`, replace the `hardware-configration.nix` file with the one generated after nixos installation (located on `/etc/nixos/hardware-configuration.nix`) and use `sudo nixos-rebuild switch --flake ~/dotfiles/.nixos/#nix` to build the system for the first time, after the first build you can use the alias `nixos-build` instead

 # Screenshots